mistervampi/NeXT/README.md

 * Firmwares from 10.0.x to 11.0.x

 ## HOW TO USE
-1. Delete any internet conecctions saved on the Original Firmware (You can find it on System Settings -> Internet -> Internet Settings -> Registered Networks) then Activate Airplane Mode
+1. Delete any internet conections saved on the Original Firmware (You can find it on System Settings -> Internet -> Internet Settings -> Registered Networks) then Activate Airplane Mode
 2. Turn Off the console
 3. Download the most recent release http://github.com/Mistervampi/NeXT/releases/latest
 4. Extract the content